Huntdown

-Huntdown (sometimes stylized as HUNTDOWN) is a 2020 run-and-gun video game developed by Easy Trigger and published by Coffee Stain Publishing.
+Huntdown is a 2020 run-and-gun video game developed by Easy Trigger and published by Coffee Stain Publishing.
 It was released for Microsoft Windows, macOS, PlayStation 4, Xbox One and Nintendo Switch in May 2020.
 The game was later ported to Android and iOS in May 2021.

 Gameplay

-The player-character can choose between one of three characters: Anna Conda (a human mercenary), John Sawyer (a 148 year-old cyborg) and Mow Man (a robot droid akin to The Terminator).
+The player-character can choose between one of three characters: Anna Conda (a human mercenary), John Sawyer (a 148 year-old cyborg) and Mow Man (an android).
 The player must the guide the chosen character across straight levels where the player will encounter enemies that serve as obstacles to the player that must reach the end of the level.
 Across some levels, suitcases known as 'Stashes' can be found and collected, which influence the final score.
 Some can be found in specific areas while others will be carried by enemy couriers that must be pursued and eliminated before they can escape.

 Enemies encountered utilize all sorts of weaponry, including improvised ones such as hockey sticks, baseball bats and motorcycles, all of which deal damage to the player.
 Several enemies, when they fall, can drop these weapons which the player can pick up as secondary weaponry, although with limited ammunition in contrast to their primary one.
 This also applies to throwing objects such as hand grenades and molotov cocktails, which are limited in contrast to the player's primary throwing weapons (a tomahawk axe for Anna Conda, a boomerang for John Sawyer and throwing knives for Mow Man).
 The player can take damage and will die if their health bar is empty, which can be healed by passing through determined checkpoints at the level or picking up medicine in the form of medical kits or painkiller bottles.
 The player can also fall in specific pitfalls and die as well.
 While the player can die and return almost infinitely, not dying ever on a level also counts towards the final score.

 All levels culminate in an encounter with a boss, depicted as a bounty, at the end of the level, which the player must defeat to finish the level.
 Several bosses are typically divided in two levels (armored and unarmored), which the armored health bar (colored silver) must be depleted before the player can actually cause damage.
 This also applies to some enemies throughout the levels.

 Story

 Setting

 Huntdown is set in the future, following a third world war that caused the collapse of Earth's nations and their replacement by corporations, building "a society fueled by greed".
-However, given the corporations only provide jobs and protection to those loyal, the lack of public services also created a high rate of crime, with street gangs, cartels and syndicates waging constant war against each and corporate authority.
-This also provides an ideal, stable ground for bounty hunters who can get hired by the corporations to dispatch of specific targets.
+Given the corporations only provide jobs and protection to those loyal, the lack of public services also created a high rate of crime, with street gangs, cartels and syndicates waging constant war against each other and corporate authority.
+This provides an ideal, stable ground for bounty hunters who can get hired by the corporations to dispatch of specific targets.